Kongo language: People

-Prior to the Berlin Conference, the people called themselves "Bisi Kongo" (plural) and "Mwisi Kongo" (singular); currently, they call themselves "Bakongo" (pl.) and "Mukongo" (sing.).
+Prior to the Berlin Conference, the people called themselves "Bisi Kongo" (plural) and "Mwisi Kongo" (singular).
+Today they call themselves "Bakongo" (pl.) and "Mukongo" (sing.).

 Writing

-At present there is no standard orthography of Kikongo, with a variety in use in written literature, mostly newspapers, pamphlets and a few books.

-Kongo was the earliest Bantu language which was committed to writing in Latin characters and had the earliest dictionary of any Bantu language.
-A catechism was produced under the authority of Diogo Gomes, a Jesuit born in Kongo of Portuguese parents in 1557, but no version of it exists today.
+Kongo was the earliest Bantu language to be written in Latin characters.
+Portuguese created a dictionary in Kongo, the first of any Bantu language.
+A catechism was produced under the authority of Diogo Gomes, who was born in 1557 in Kongo to Portuguese parents and became a Jesuit priest.
+No version of that survives today.

-In 1624, Mateus Cardoso, another Portuguese Jesuit, edited and published a Kongo translation of the Portuguese catechism of Marcos Jorge.
-The preface informs us that the translation was done by Kongo teachers from São Salvador (modern Mbanza Kongo) and was probably partially the work of Félix do Espírito Santo (also a Kongo).
+In 1624, Mateus Cardoso, another Portuguese Jesuit, edited and published a Kongo translation of the Portuguese catechism compiled by Marcos Jorge.
+The preface says that the translation was done by Kongo teachers from São Salvador (modern Mbanza Kongo) and was probably partially the work of Félix do Espírito Santo (also a Kongo).

-The dictionary was written in about 1648 for the use of Capuchin missionaries and the principal author was Manuel Robredo, a secular priest from Kongo (who became a Capuchin as Francisco de São Salvador).
-In the back of this dictionary is found a sermon of two pages written only in Kongo.
+The dictionary was written in about 1648 for the use of Capuchin missionaries.
+The principal author was Manuel Robredo, a secular priest from Kongo (after he became a Capuchin, he was named Francisco de São Salvador).
+The back of this dictionary includes a two-page sermon written in Kongo.
 The dictionary has some 10,000 words.

-Additional dictionaries were created by French missionaries to the Loango coast in the 1780s, and a word list was published by Bernardo da Canecattim in 1805.
+In the 1780s, French Catholic missionaries to the Loango coast created additional dictionaries.
+Bernardo da Canecattim published a word list in 1805.

-Baptist missionaries who arrived in Kongo in 1879 developed a modern orthography of the language.
+Baptist missionaries who arrived in Kongo in 1879 (from Great Britain) developed a modern orthography of the language.

-W. Holman Bentley's Dictionary and Grammar of the Kongo Language was published in 1887.
-In the preface, Bentley gave credit to Nlemvo, an African, for his assistance, and described "the methods he used to compile the dictionary, which included sorting and correcting 25,000 slips of paper containing words and their definitions."
-Eventually W. Holman Bentley with the special assistance of João Lemvo produced a complete Christian Bible in 1905.
+American missionary W. Holman Bentley arranged for his Dictionary and Grammar of the Kongo Language to be published by the University of Michigan in 1887.
+In the preface, Bentley gave credit to Nlemvo, an African, for his assistance.
+He described "the methods he used to compile the dictionary, which included sorting and correcting 25,000 slips of paper containing words and their definitions."
+Eventually W. Holman Bentley, with the special assistance of João Lemvo, produced a complete Christian Bible in 1905.

-The Office of the High Commissioner for Human Rights has published a translation of Universal Declaration of Human Rights in Fiote.
+The Office of the High Commissioner for Human Rights has published a translation of the Universal Declaration of Human Rights in Fiote.

+Standardisation

+The work of English, Swedish and other missionaries in the 19th and 20th centuries, in collaboration with Kongo linguists and evangelists such as Ndo Nzuawu Nlemvo (or Ndo Nzwawu Nlemvo; Dom João in Portuguese) and Miguel NeKaka, marked the standardisation of Kikongo.

 Linguistic classification

 Kikongo belongs to the Bantu language family.

-According to Malcolm Guthrie, Kikongo is in the language group H10, the Kongo languages.
+Malcolm Guthrie classified Kikongo in the language group H10, the Kongo languages.
 Other languages in the same group include Bembe (H11).
 Ethnologue 16 counts Ndingi (H14) and Mboka (H15) as dialects of Kongo, though it acknowledges they may be distinct languages.

-According to Bastin, Coupez and Man's classification (Tervuren) which is more recent and precise than that of Guthrie on Kikongo, the language has the following dialects:
+Bastin, Coupez and Man's classification of the language (as Tervuren) is more recent and precise than that of Guthrie on Kikongo.
+The former say the language has the following dialects: